robyftp/Tree/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## Thanks for explaining the word "many" to me.
+It means a lot.